-previous forms of charge with those under the new law
+previous forms of lien with those under the new law

-9 Equal status of 1 The cantonal implementing legislation may stipulate that in general or in a specific legal relationship a form of charge on land under the previous law shall be regarded as equivalent to a form of charge under the new law
+9. Equal status of 1 The cantonal implementing legislation may stipulate that in general or in a specific legal relationship a form of mortgage under the previous law shall be regarded as equivalent to a form of mortgage under the new law.